beagrep, grep 2G source code in 2 seconds

 beagrep, a desktop search engine, you can find which files (actually,

-which file in this case) contained these 3 words in a blink of the
+which file in this case) contained these 3 words in the blink of an

 Only 1 file contained all 3 words: